-He is presently vice-president of the Board of the non-governmental organization ADA-Appui au Développement Autonome, which specializes in poverty reduction and microfinance.
-He is also a member of the Board of Mobilearn, which offers a mobile service for faster integration of emigrants in the society in Sweden and in the UK.
+He is presently member of the Board of the non-governmental organization ADA-Appui au Développement Autonome, which specializes in poverty reduction and microfinance.

-Karin is the founder and CEO of lux future lab and is director of CSR Accelerator, the sustainability department of BGL BNP Paribas.
+Karin was CEO of the HOST (House of Start-ups) in 2018 and 2019, she was also the founder and CEO of lux future lab and has been director of the CSR Accelerator, the sustainability department of BGL BNP Paribas.
 With an international education background in law and finance and a broad career path in banking, media and public affairs, Karin has occupied leading positions at Citibank in New York, at the Ministry of Foreign Affairs in Luxembourg and at RTL Group.

 In 2010, Karin was given the mission to define a sustainability strategy for BGL BNP Paribas and impact the social and economic dynamics of Luxembourg.
 After launching lux future lab, the first incubator created by a bank in Europe, Karin was intensively engaged in setting up microlux, the first microfinance institution for Luxembourg.